 If you Google “anti-inflammatory diet,” you’ll see there are more than 50 million articles on this topic.
 That’s because inflammation is a hot-button topic these days.
-Research shows chronic inflammation to be a contributing cause of most disease.
+Research shows chronic inflammation to be a contributing cause of most diseases.
 That’s right.
 Diabetes.
 Heart disease.
 High blood pressure.
 High cholesterol.
 Autoimmune disease.
 Obesity.
-The roots cause of all of these conditions is chronic inflammation.
+The root cause of all of these conditions is chronic inflammation.

 Though it is true genetics play a role in the development of disease, chronic inflammation kicks it into high gear.
 Fortunately, there are many steps you can take to control or eliminate chronic inflammation.
 One of the most important steps you can take today to protect your health, slim down, and feel great is to start an anti-inflammatory diet.

 There is no one standard anti-inflammatory diet.
 However, most of these diets do follow certain principles proven to reduce inflammation.

 The typical anti-inflammatory diet, for instance, is rich in plant foods with little to no red meat but plenty of fish.
 It also contains foods abundant in omega-3 fatty acids, such as salmon and flax seeds.
 Finally, an anti-inflammatory diet does not include foods containing preservatives, additives, or other chemicals.